SystemsApproach/security/infra.rst

 addresses.
 It may not be 100% effective but it will reduce the effectiveness of large scale attacks.

-Finally, there are ways to deal with DoS attacks such as the use of content distribution networks and black-holing of DoS traffic.
-We discuss these further in Chapter 9.
+Finally, recall that there are general ways to deal with DoS attacks such as the use of content distribution networks and black-holing of DoS traffic.
+We discuss the general approaches to DoS mitigation in Chapter 7.

 8.2.2 DNS Security Extensions (DNSSEC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~